tmpim/casket/.github/CONTRIBUTING.md

 ### Contributing code

 You can have a huge impact on the project by helping with its code.
-To contribute code to Caddy, open a [pull request](https://github.com/caddyserver/caddy/pulls) (PR).
-If you're new to our community, that's okay: **we gladly welcome pull requests from anyone, regardless of your native language or coding experience.** You can get familiar with Caddy's code base by using [code search at Sourcegraph](https://sourcegraph.com/github.com/caddyserver/caddy/-/search).
+To contribute code to Casket, open a [pull request](https://github.com/tmpim/casket/pulls) (PR).
+If you're new to our community, that's okay: **we gladly welcome pull requests from anyone, regardless of your native language or coding experience.** You can get familiar with Casket's code base by using [code search at Sourcegraph](https://sourcegraph.com/github.com/tmpim/casket/-/search).

 We hold contributions to a high standard for quality :bowtie:, so don't be surprised if we ask for revisions&mdash;even if it seems small or insignificant.
 Please don't take it personally. :blue_heart: If your change is on the right track, we can guide you to make it mergable.